 This digital humanities project examines Chinese Americans as depicted by Thomas Nast, the lead illustrator and cartoonist for Harper’s Weekly in the second half of the nineteenth century.
-Regarding American immigrants, few historians have discussed Nast’s cartoon treatment of Chinese, preferring to cast their attention to Nast’s depictions of American Irish Catholics.
-Irish and Chinese immigrants in America often intersected and Nast paid attention to the conflicts created within the Chinese and Irish communities.
-I will examine Nast’s different treatments of immigrants and minority groups, but with a particular focus on the Chinese.
+Regarding American immigrants, few historians have discussed Nast’s cartoon treatment of Chinese, preferring to cast their attention on Nast’s depictions of American Irish Catholics.
+The paths of the Irish and Chinese immigrants in America often intersected and Nast paid attention to the conflicts created within their communities.
+This website examines Nast’s different treatments of immigrants and minority groups, but with a particular focus on the Chinese.

 Illustrating Chinese Exclusion will present research and analysis on the lesser known cartoons of Chinese immigrants in America drawn by Thomas Nast (1840-1902) and published by Harper’s Weekly.
 In addition, this examination will address Nast’s treatment of Irish Americans in cartoons, a population whom Nast identified as the lead oppressors against the Chinese in America.

-Limited options exist on the Web that provide the public with historical-based analysis of Thomas Nast’s cartoons.
+Limited options exist on the Internet that provide the public with historical-based analysis of Thomas Nast’s cartoons.
 A full scan of every issue of Harper’s Weekly issue is available through academic libraries.
 However this database does not provide analysis or commentary of Harper’s Weekly content.
-A commercial version of HarpWeek is available, which contain a limited selection of Nast cartoons.
-These images are accompanied by brief historical overview written by Dr. Robert C. Kennedy.
-Other collections of Nast’s cartoons exist, most notably Ohio State University, but all lack focus on Nast’s Chinese American cartoons or the Chinese relationship with Irish Americans.
+That is left for the reader to determine.
+A commercial version of HarpWeek is available, which contain a selection of Nast cartoons.
+These images are accompanied by well-written historical overviews by Dr. Robert C. Kennedy.
+Other collections of Nast’s cartoons exist, most notably Ohio State University, but most lack focus on Nast’s Chinese American cartoons or the Chinese relationship with Irish Americans.

 That is not to say these cartoons have been ignored on the Internet.
-Quite the contrary, there is an abundance of public commentary about Nast’s cartoons, plucked from their historical context and presented as evidence of Nast’s strong bias against Irish Americans in particular, and Chinese Americans and other minority groups in general.
+Quite the contrary, there is an abundance of public commentary about Nast’s cartoons, plucked from their historical context and presented as evidence of Nast’s strong bias against Irish Americans in particular, and inconsistent attitudes toward other minority groups in general.
 This website offers insight into the historical context of these images and tools for visitors to see beyond what is alleged to be Nast’s obvious racism.

 Ansel Adams observed, “A photograph is often looked at, seldom looked into.”
-This project will look into the images that Nast constructed of Chinese and Irish immigrantsand compare these with his visual treatment of other minorities in America.
+This project will look into the images that Nast constructed of Chinese and Irish immigrants and compare these with his visual treatment of other minorities in America.
 Historians largely agree that Nast was sympathetic to the Chinese.
-I will examine this assumption and compare his work to that of George Frederick Keller who drew anti-Chinese cartoons for The San Francisco Wasp, an illustrated weekly publication produced in the tradition of Harper’s.
-Overall, I will explore the many inconsistencies in Nast’s treatment of immigrants and minorities.
+I will examine this assumption and compare his work to that of George Frederick Keller who drew anti-Chinese cartoons for The San Francisco Illustrated Wasp, an illustrated weekly magazine of “commentary and satire” often aimed toward the Chinese (West).
+This project explores the many inconsistencies in Nast’s treatment of immigrants and minorities.
 In some cases I will defend him, in other instances, critically challenge his position.
 In all cases I will strive for a balanced analysis.

 Thomas Nast drew for Harper’s Weekly from 1857 to 1887.
 When he died in 1902, New York Times eulogized him as the “Father of American Political Cartoon,” an honorific bestowed in no small part for Nast’s scathing political caricatures of William M. Tweed who ran New York City’s Democratic political machine at Tammany Hall.
 Nast is widely credited for exposing Tweed’s corruption and it is this series of cartoons that comprise the vast majority of Nast scholarship.
 It is from this scandal-ridden time period that journalism historian Thomas Leonard described as launching an era of “visual thinking.”
 Beyond the printed word, readers could see facts or suggested truths, and form opinions.